mothur/mothur.github.io/_wiki/align.seqs.md

 ### align

-The **align.seqs** command allows you to select between three alignment methods - gotoh, and needleman - needleman is the default
+The **align.seqs** command allows you to select between two alignment methods - gotoh, and needleman - needleman is the default
 setting: